Leonard Betts: Plot

-In Pittsburgh, Leonard Betts (Paul McCrane), an EMT paramedic, is decapitated when his ambulance collides with a truck.
+In Pittsburgh, Leonard Betts (Paul McCrane), a paramedic, is decapitated when his ambulance collides with a truck.
 Later, at the morgue, his headless body leaves its cold chamber, knocks out the attendant, steals his clothes, and escapes.
 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) visit the morgue, where they find Betts's head in a medical waste dumpster.
 Scully attempts a cranial examination, but the head's eyes and mouth both suddenly open when she begins the procedure.
 Meanwhile, Mulder goes to Betts's apartment, where he finds the attendant's discarded clothes.
 When Mulder leaves, Betts—who has regrown his head—rises out of his iodine-filled bathtub.

 Mulder interviews Michelle Wilkes (Jennifer Clement), Betts's former partner, who recollects his ability to detect cancer.
-When an interior slice of Betts's polymerized head is examined, the agents discover that his frontal lobe displayed signs of pervasive cancer.
+When an interior slice of Betts's polymerized head is examined, the agents discover his frontal lobe displayed signs of pervasive cancer.
 Mulder has Chuck Burks (Bill Dow) subject the slice to a Kirlian photography test; the final image shows a corona discharge that takes the appearance of human shoulders.

 Using fingerprint records, Scully learns that Betts shared fingerprints with a man called Albert Tanner.
-The agents visit his elderly mother, Elaine (Marjorie Lovett), who informs them that Albert died in a car accident six years previously.
+The agents visit his elderly mother, Elaine (Marjorie Lovett), who informs them Albert died in a car accident six years previously.
 Meanwhile, Wilkes tracks down Betts at another hospital and confronts him.
 After an apology, he gives her a lethal injection of potassium chloride; Betts is then pursued and captured by a security guard.
 After he is handcuffed to his car, Betts escapes by tearing off his thumb.
 The agents search the car the next morning, finding disposed tumors in a cooler in the trunk.
-Mulder believes that Betts subsists on the tumors, and that his nature makes him the embodiment of a radical leap in evolution.
+Mulder believes Betts subsists on the tumors, and that his nature makes him the embodiment of a radical leap in evolution.